Omaha Zoo Railroad: History

-During the 1970s the Omaha Zoo Railroad and the zoo as a whole saw large increases in attendance.
-Especially on the weekends, it became evident that the original four car train could not provide the needed capacity, and a search was begun for a second train.
-By chance, a small tank locomotive of Austrian Heritage named "Riva" was found in Romania and its owner, Plasser & Theurer, was willing to donate it to the zoo.
-The locomotive was restored in the UP's shops and entered service at the zoo in 1976, together with two extra cars that were purchased to augment the original four.
-Kenefick Station was added in 1981 allowing guests to board the train closer to the zoo's main entrance.
-In late 2014, the Kenefick station was demolished and the track was shortened to make room for plans of a new exhibit.
-(African Grasslands) A new Kenefick Station was opened in 2015, across the visitor pathway from the African Lodge.
+During the 1970s, the Omaha Zoo Railroad (and the zoo as a whole) saw large increases in attendance.
+Especially on the weekends, it became evident that the original four-car train could not provide the needed capacity, and a search was begun for a second train.
+By chance, a small tank locomotive of Austrian Heritage named "Riva" was found in Romania, and its owner Plasser & Theurer was willing to donate it to the zoo.
+The locomotive was restored in UP's shops and entered service at the zoo in 1976.
+Two additional coaches were purchased and added to the roster that same year.
+In 1981, the Kenefick Station was added directly behind the Giraffe Complex.
+This allowed guests to board the train closer to the zoo's main entrance.

-In the early years the train commonly ran figure eights through the zoo using the connecting track and often reversed direction on the wyes.
-This practice ended in the early 1970s due to the need for faster turnarounds and the new locomotive's inability to negotiate a tight curve on the north (Bailey) wye.
-The connecting track lay idle for two decades before finally being removed in the mid-1990s, retaining a short section of track on the western side, and a wye at the eastern end, which were used for storing railcars not in use.
-These last remnants of the connecting trackage were removed in 2016, with new sidings for storing rolling stock installed just beyond the Omaha depot.
-Today the trains circle the park in a clockwise direction, covering roughly 1.8 mi and taking 15–20 minutes on each circuit.

 The Promontory Junction Station was abandoned in the early 1990s.
+In the early 2000s, a separate building was constructed for Kenefick Station near the original location.
+After the 2014 season, Kenefick Station was demolished and the track was shortened to make room for the new African Grasslands exhibit.
+The latest Kenefick Station opened in 2015 directly across from the Truhlsen African Lodge.

+In the early years, the train commonly ran figure eights through the zoo using the connecting track and often reversed direction on the wyes.
+This practice ended in the early 1970s due to the need for faster turnarounds and Riva's inability to negotiate a tight curve on the north (Bailey) wye.
+The connecting track lay idle for two decades before finally being removed in the mid-1990s.
+Short sections of the track remained on the western and eastern respectively, which were used for storing railcars not being used.
+These last remnants of the connecting trackage were removed in 2016, and new sidings for rolling stock were installed near Omaha depot.
+Today, the trains circle the park clockwise, covering roughly 1.8 mi and taking 15–20 minutes on each circuit.

-Beginning in 2010, both trains have operated simultaneously on busy weekends allowing more frequent departures from the two stations.
+Beginning in 2010, both trains have operated simultaneously on busy weekends, allowing more frequent departures from the two stations.
+Generally, the train is not open before March or after October.